jenkinsci/piwikanalytics-plugin/README.md

-Piwik Analytics for Hudson/Jenkins
+Piwik Analytics for Jenkins/Hudson
 =======
 This plugin decorates all web pages with the Piwik Analytics tracking script.

-Use this plugin to add the Piwik Analytics tracking script to all web pages that are served by the Hudson installation.
+Use this plugin to add the Piwik Analytics tracking script to all web pages that are served by the Jenkins/Hudson installation.